TsarFox/wildmidi/README.md

 - [x] Implement wrappers for WildMidi_GetInfo.
 - [ ] Implement wrappers for WildMidi_SetOption.
 - [ ] Valid MIDI blob for use in testing 'load' and the methods of 'Midi'.
+- [ ] Compile the WildMIDI C library, or provide more sanity checking to ensure that it's present?